 A mistake I often see my clients make is posting updates and notices on a semi-regular basis, but only by putting a graphic in their blog update, with their text embedded in the picture or graphic itself, or just posting photos from an event with no description.

-Search engines cannot see photos, or read the text inside of graphics, so they are missing a huge opportunity for adding good searchable content to their websites by not talking the time to write an actual article to go along with their graphics and pictures.
+Search engines cannot see photos, or read the text inside of graphics, so they are missing a huge opportunity for adding good searchable content to their websites by not taking the time to write an actual article to go along with their graphics and pictures.

 In a study done by serpIQ, which examined the top 10 search results for 20,000+ keywords, they found that pages showing up in the top 10 list for any keyword had, on average, a page content length of 2,000 words.
 This means that your goal should be about 2,000 words per web page article or blog post to make some sort of impact in your SEO.
 At the very least, try to eek out 500 on each and every single blog post or page that you create.
 Putting none on a blog post means you have missed an important SEO opportunity.